US natgas futures slide 2% on record output, lower LNG exports

 Last month's record was higher than the 13.8 bcfd of gas the seven plants can turn into LNG since the facilities also use some of the fuel to power equipment used to produce LNG.

-In New York, Governor Kathy Hochul and the state legislature will likely pass a budget this week that will make New York the first state to ban the installation of fossil-fuel equipment, including gas heating systems and stoves, in most new buildings starting in 2026.
+In New York, Governor Kathy Hochul and the state legislature passed a budget that makes New York the first state to ban the installation of fossil-fuel equipment, including gas furnaces and stoves, in most new buildings starting in 2026.
 Hochul and some legislators tried but failed to pass a similar ban in 2022.

+Separately, U.S. President Joe Biden's administration proposed the Digital Asset Mining Energy (DAME) excise tax, in which crypto miners would face a tax equal to 30% of the cost of the electricity they use.
+The excise tax was also included in the president's proposed 2024 budget in March.

+U.S. crypto miners consumed about 50 billion kilowatt hours of electricity in 2022, according to a White House report, which is close to the amount of electricity U.S. homes used to power their televisions.

 GLOBAL GAS PRICE COLLAPSE